mobius-looper/mobius3/web/circularlabs/content/downloads.md

 I am aware that the icon displayed on the Mac is garbled when you run the standalone application.

+## Build 21
+- Fix binding MIDI commands to Configuration objects (presets, setups)
+- Fix binding MIDI commands to the "activePreset" parameter using object names as the binding argument
+- Simplify the way control knobs look and restore the center numbers
+- Improve host bar sync with odd beat numbers and truncated bars (FLStudio)

+The major new feature in this release is MIDI Tracks.
+For more information please visit the community forum.

+## Windows Security

+Windows Defender may pop up and say it has "protected your PC".
+In order to run the installer click "More info", then "Run Anyway".

+On Windows, the standalone application will be installed in `c:\Program Files\Circular Labs\Mobius` and the VST3 plugin will be installed in `c:\Program Files\Common Files\VST3`.
+XML support files will be installed in `c:\Users\<yourname>\AppData\Local\Circular Labs\Mobius`.
+Note that while the executable files are in the usual shared locations, the support files are not.
+If you need to support mulitple user logins on the same machine, you will have to reinstall for each user.

+## Mac Security

+The Mac may not allow you to run the .pkg installer after downloading.
+A dialog popups up telling you how awful it is not to get Apple's permission to do anything, in the upper right there should be an icon that looks like a question mark.
+Click it.
+For me this brings up a help window with a link to bring up the security settings page.
+Click it.
+If not, bring up System Settings and navitage to Privacy & Security.
+Scroll down the "Security" section, there should be an entry there with text saying that Mobius.pkg was blocked from use and a button that says "Open Anyway".
+Click it.
+The package installer should run.

+On MacOS, the standalone application will be installed in `/Applications`, VST3 plugin will be installed in `/Library/Audio/Plug-Ins/VST3`, and the Audio Units plugin will be installed in `/Library/Audio/Plug-Ins/Components`.

+The mobius.xml and other supping files are installed in `/Users/<yourname>/Library/Application Support/Circular Labs/Mobius`.
+This folder will be created only when you run the application or plugin for the first time.
+As with Windows, I prefer to keep the configuration XML files under the `Users` folder so that they may be more easily edited manually without file permission problems.

+## Older Releases

 ## Build 20
 - Fix issue where long-press scripts didn't work until after editing the configuration
 - Fix crash changing button colors with "All" and "Some"